rjones222/spoonflower-prototype/README.md

 ## Create the Foundation for Sites scaffold
 [[from Zurb's Docs](http://foundation.zurb.com/sites/docs/installation.html)]

+> CAVEAT this scaffolding step is for the initial setup.
+It may not be necessary after we start committing to the repo...

 The Node-powered Foundation CLI can install the same template projects for you.
 Install it with npm:

 `npm install --global foundation-cli`